 IUD in place: A woman who is pregnant with an IUD is at significantly elevated risk of ectopic pregnancy (Barnhart, 2009) and must be evaluated for the presence of ectopic pregnancy.
 If the pregnancy is found to be intrauterine, the IUD should be removed before starting medical abortion due to the theoretical risk of uterine perforation from contractions during medical abortion and the potential risk of infection (Danco, 2016; Davey, 2006).
 Quality of evidence: Very low.
 There are no studies to verify whether having an IUD in place poses actual risks during medical abortion.

 Serious medical problems: Medical abortion studies generally exclude women with severe anemia or serious medical problems (Christin-Maitre, Bouchard, & Spitz, 2000; Sitruk-Ware & Spitz, 2003).
 One case report (Hou, 2016) documents successful medical abortion in a patient with mild hemophilia; this patient received specialized, additional medication to minimize bleeding risk.
-A second case report (Mazhar, Sultana, & Akram, 2018) documents a case of misoprostol-induced acute coronary syndrome which resolved completely after appropriate treatment and discontinuation of misoprostol.
+Three case reports document misoprostol-induced acute coronary artery vasospasm, which in one case required coronary artery stent placement (Illa, Bennasar, Berge, Font, & Palacio, 2010; Mazhar, Sultana, & Akram, 2018; Munoz-Franco, Lacunza-Ruiz, Vazquez-Andres, & Rodriguez-Hernandez, 2019).
 Whether to provide medical abortion to women with medical conditions will depend on clinical judgment, monitoring and options available for safe abortion care.
 Quality of evidence: Very low.

 Severe uncontrolled asthma or long-term corticosteroid therapy: Mifepristone is a glucocorticoid receptor antagonist (Spitz & Bardin, 1993).
 Mifepristone blocks negative endocrine feedback mechanisms that control cortisol secretion.
 In women on long-term corticosteroid therapy for severe or uncontrolled asthma, mifepristone may exacerbate the underlying condition (Sitruk-Ware & Spitz, 2003).
 There are no direct studies of medical abortion among women on corticosteroid treatment, but one review suggested that increasing the dose of the steroid medications can counteract the cortisol blunting effect of mifepristone (Davey, 2006).